wunderlicht/howmany/README.md

 simple question.
 How many iterations will it likely take?

-A single scenario randomly picks historic data points and counts how many are needed to hit (or overshoot) the given target (9 in the above example).
+A single scenario randomly picks historic data points and counts how many are needed to hit (or overshoot) the given goal (9 in the above example).
 The results of the scenarios are counted.
-Based on the simulation dataset probabilities are calculated and cumulated.
+Probabilities and cumulated probabilities are calculated based on the resulting dataset of those simulations.

 ## Usage